10.0

 F-150

 The contact owns a 2013 Ford F-150.
-The contact stated while driving at an undisclosed speed, the vehicle unexpectedly downshifted, with the transmission warning light illuminated.
-The vehicle was restarted; however, the failure recurred.
-The vehicle was taken to the dealer where the vehicle was diagnosed with transmission failure.
-The contact was informed that the transmission needed to be replaced.
+The contact stated that while driving on the highway at various speeds, the transmission was slipping.
+The contact stated while driving in a higher gear, the transmission unexpectedly downshifted to a lower gear, with the -??Service Vehicle Soon-?? warning light illuminated.
+The vehicle was taken to a local dealer where the vehicle was diagnosed, and the contact was informed that the transmission lead frame was faulty and needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and referred the contact to the NHSTA Hotline for assistance.
-The failure mileage was approximately 213,000.
+The manufacturer was notified of the failure.
+The approximate failure mileage was 102,000.

 Read the next 20 complaints »